HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 According to our data, few websites utilize geolocation services.
 Geolocation data can also be accessed by websites through a <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API">web browser API</a>.
-We find that 0.59% of websites on a desktop client and 0.63% of websites on a mobile client access the current position of the user (based on [Blink features](./methodology#blink-features)), as can be seen in graph {add ref to graph}.
+We find that 0.59% of websites on a desktop client and 0.63% of websites on a mobile client access the current position of the user (based on [Blink features](./methodology#blink-features)).

 {{ figure_markup(